Urufusan/pyGOST/README.md

 gost.decrypt()
 ```

 # NOTES

-Beware that when the programs produces outputs, there could be some mismatches in the length of the strings.
+~~Beware that when the programs produces outputs, there could be some mismatches in the length of the strings.
 Suppose that the ciphertext is 63 zeros and a single 1.
 Then the result would be 1 because the 0s are trimmed out.
-If you use the functions in my_utils (namely, hex_to_bin_mult_64 and leading_zeros_hex) you'll be able to overcome this problem.
+If you use the functions in my_utils (namely, hex_to_bin_mult_64 and leading_zeros_hex) you'll be able to overcome this problem.~~
+> Fixed!